-Oxo-biodegradable plastic has useful applications in agriculture and horticulture.
+Oxo-biodegradable plastic in agriculture

 Oxo-biodegradable plastics have been used as protective films in agriculture in many countries (including USA, China, Japan and the EU).
 They are applied to the land in the same way as straw to retain moisture and to increase root temperatures.